JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 ## Logarithmic Contour Plots

-Much like with line and scatter plots, the X and Y axes can be made logarithmic.
+Much like with line and scatter plots, the X and Y axes can be made logarithmic through the `xscale` and `yscale` attributes.
+If both axes need to be logarithmic, then you can set `scale=:log10`.

 It will be easier for the backend to generate the plot if the attributes are specified in the `contourf` command directly instead of using their mutating versions.

 ```@example contour
 g(x, y) = log(x*y)